Purpose

 format_type_options

-TYPE = 'CSV': specifies the external file format as CSV.
-It also includes the following fields:LINE_DELIMITER: specifies the line delimiter for the CSV file.FIELD_DELIMITER: specifies the field delimiter for the CSV file.ESCAPE: specifies the escape character for the CSV file, which can be only 1 byte.FIELD_OPTIONALLY_ENCLOSED_BY: specifies the characters that enclose the field values in the CSV file.
-The default value is empty.Notice
+TYPE = 'CSV': Specifies the format of the external file as CSV.
+It also includes the following fields:LINE_DELIMITER: Specifies the line delimiter for the CSV file.FIELD_DELIMITER: Specifies the column delimiter for the CSV file.ESCAPE: Specifies the escape character for the CSV file.
+It must be a single byte.FIELD_OPTIONALLY_ENCLOSED_BY: Specifies the symbol used to enclose field values in the CSV file.
+The default value is an empty string.Notice

-NULLvalues (non-string NULL values, not "NULL"), you must explicitly configure theFIELD_OPTIONALLY_ENCLOSED_BYparameter, and the value of this parameter cannot be empty.ENCODING: specifies the character set encoding for the file.
-For more information about all character sets supported in Oracle mode, see Character sets.
-If not specified, the default value is UTF8MB4.NULL_IF: specifies the strings to be treated asNULL.
-The default value is empty.SKIP_HEADER: specifies to skip the file header and the number of lines to skip.SKIP_BLANK_LINES: specifies whether to skip blank lines.
-The default value isFALSE, indicating that blank lines are not skipped.TRIM_SPACE: specifies whether to remove leading and trailing spaces from fields in the file.
-The default value isFALSE, indicating that leading and trailing spaces are not removed.EMPTY_FIELD_AS_NULL: specifies whether to treat empty strings asNULL.
-The default value isFALSE, indicating that empty strings are not treated asNULL.IGNORE_LAST_EMPTY_COLUMN: specifies whether to ignore the empty field at the end of a line if the line ends with an empty field (when a column separator appears before the row separator).
+NULLvalues (not the string NULL, i.e., not "NULL"), you must explicitly configure theFIELD_OPTIONALLY_ENCLOSED_BYparameter, and its value cannot be empty.ENCODING: Specifies the character set encoding format of the file.
+For all character sets supported in Oracle mode, see Character sets.
+If not specified, the default value is UTF8MB4.NULL_IF: Specifies the string to be treated asNULL.
+The default value is an empty string.SKIP_HEADER: Skips the file header and specifies the number of lines to skip.SKIP_BLANK_LINES: Specifies whether to skip blank lines.
+The default value isFALSE, indicating that blank lines are not skipped.TRIM_SPACE: Specifies whether to remove leading and trailing spaces from fields in the file.
+The default value isFALSE, indicating that leading and trailing spaces are not removed.EMPTY_FIELD_AS_NULL: Specifies whether to treat empty strings asNULL.
+The default value isFALSE, indicating that empty strings are not treated asNULL.IGNORE_LAST_EMPTY_COLUMN: Specifies whether to ignore the last empty field at the end of a line in the file (i.e., if the line ends with a column delimiter before the line delimiter).
 The default value isTRUE, indicating that the last empty field is ignored.Note

-TYPE = 'PARQUET': specifies the external file format asPARQUET.TYPE = 'ORC': specifies the external file format asORC.
+TYPE = 'PARQUET': Specifies the format of the external file asPARQUET.TYPE = 'ORC': Specifies the format of the external file asORC.

 Considerations

-- If a new file is added to the external directory, the external table only accesses the files in the file list.
-If you want to add the new file to the file list of the external table, you must perform the operation to update the external table file list.
+- When a new file is added to the external directory, the external table only accesses the files in the file list.
+If you want to add the new file to the file list of the external table, you need to execute the update external table file operation.

 Examples